EL3DD: Extended Latent 3D Diffusion for Language Conditioned Multitask Manipulation: Methodology

 3DDA makes use of CLIP~\cite{CLIP} for both language encoding of the task instruction and the 2D RGB feature extraction.
 CLIP (Contrastive Language-Image Pre-training) is trained to associate text data and image contents.
 While this successfully encodes and reflects visual information, it might fail to sufficiently encode semantic action within the task instructions.
 If the task instruction is: "Push the blue block to the left," the CLIP language encoding captures the importance of the blue block and how the block has to be touched, but, being trained on still 2D images, it might not fully encode the dynamic act of pushing.
 This limitation is particularly relevant because CLIP encoders~\cite{CLIP} are not trained with robotics tasks in mind and are better suited for encoding still images.
 This is also supported by other robotics focused works like~\cite{clipfields} utilizing both CLIP and an additional text encoding.

 To address this limitation, we integrate an S-BERT~\cite{SentenceBert} text encoder into the architecture.
 Specifically, we use "all-mpnet-base-v2" which results from a combination between~\cite{SentenceBert} and~\cite{Mpnet}.
 We encode the language instruction $l$ using both the CLIP text encoder and the Sentence-Bert encoder and concatenate both encodings.
-Afterwards we use the concatenated encodings as before and apply the relative cross attention layer with the 3D tokens.
+Through this, we can use the concatenated encodings as before without further architectural changes and apply the relative cross attention layer including the 3D tokens.